-- 1. Apply and reflect on Engineers Australia's Stage One Competencies for Engineering Technologists with respect to the planning and implementation phases of engineering projects - 2.
-Prepare a project scope that includes a project definition, identification of project stakeholders and expected timing of milestones and deliverables - 3.
-Research critical areas of your project by evaluating and extracting information from reputable sources and relevant authorities - 4.
-Identify the tasks required for the implementation phases, including the application of appropriate technical capabilities developed in preceding units of study, and integration with new capabilities necessary to form a comprehensive project plan - 5.
+- 1. Apply and reflect on Engineers Australia's Stage One Competencies for Professional Engineers with respect to the planning and implementation phases of engineering projects - 2.
+Prepare a project scope that includes a project definition, identification of project stakeholders, and expected milestones and deliverables - 3.
+Research critical areas of your project by evaluating and extracting information from key reputable sources and relevant authorities - 4.
+Identify the tasks required for the implementation phases, including the application of appropriate technical capability developed in preceding units of study, and integration with new capabilities necessary to form a comprehensive project plan - 5.
 Prepare a project proposal that justifies the continuation of the project into the implementation phases.

-The Learning Outcomes for this unit are linked with the Engineers Australia Stage 1 Competency Standards for the Engineering Technologist in the areas of 1.
+The Learning Outcomes for this unit are linked with the Engineers Australia Stage 1 Competency Standards for Professional Engineers in the areas of 1.
 Knowledge and Skill Base, 2.
 Engineering Application Ability and 3.
 Professional and Personal Attributes at the following levels: